Circle of Life: Music video

 The accompanying music video for "Circle of Life" was directed by US film composer, producer and film director Richard Baskin, but shot half in black-and-white.
 The clips of the film were shown.
 The film's voice actors such as James Earl Jones and the choir were added in the video along a real cub and a female art designer.
 It was made available on YouTube in November 2017, and had generated more than 22 million views as of May 2025.

 Live performances

-John began to perform "Circle of Life", replacing "Can You Feel the Love Tonight", in some of his concerts, shows and performances for nearly 20 years from 1999 to 2018.
+As one of his favorite songs from The Lion King, John began to perform "Circle of Life" in some of his concerts, shows and performances for nearly 20 years including a 2012 performance at The Colosseum at Caesars Palace in Las Vegas, Nevada during his The Million Dollar Piano residency, which was released as a home media in 2014.